Tyonnchie-Berry-1996/Public-Test/README.md

 - Makes it easier to understand what’s actually needed for my workloads

 ---

-## TL;DR

-This lab is less about flexing specs and more about **learning discipline**:
+<h3>This lab is less about flexing specs and more about **learning discipline**:</h3>

 - Use a type-1 hypervisor (Proxmox) to turn hardware into a flexible resource pool
-- Centralize VM storage with NFS, but keep smart local fallbacks
+- Centralize and manage VM storage with NFS, but keep smart local fallbacks
 - Reuse the same disks in multiple roles (local, NFS, cloud drive)
 - Share a single GPU across gaming, media, and light AI
 - Wrap it all in sane networking, MAC filtering, and DDNS access